 CAUTION!
 Never activate your nitrous system below 3000 engine RPM.
-The installation of a Throttle / RPM-Activated Switch is highly recommended to reduce the risk of engine damage while using this kit.
-Call NOS Technical Support for the correct switch for your vehicle.
+The installation of the Throttle RPM-Activated Switch, P/N 15879NOS is highly recommended to reduce the risk of engine damage while using this kit.
+NOTE: P/N 15879NOS is not designed to work on vehicles with distributor-less ignition systems.
+Call NOS Technical Support for the right RPM-Activated switch for your particular vehicle.